Cray-HPE/canu/docs/network_config.md

 #### SHCD Input

+- The `--shasta / -s` flag is used to set the Shasta version of the system.
 - The `--architecture / -a` flag is used to set the architecture of the system, either **TDS**, or **Full**.
 - Use the `--tabs` flag to select which tabs on the spreadsheet will be included.
 - The `--corners` flag is used to input the upper left and lower right corners of the table on each tab of the worksheet.
 The table should contain the 11 headers: **Source, Rack, Location, Slot, (Blank), Port, Destination, Rack, Location, (Blank), Port**.
 If the corners are not specified, you will be prompted to enter them for each tab.